Yahapi/yahapi/pages/faq.md

 1. Link headers are easy to miss when viewing the response in a web browser or even in a curl.
 By treating links as part of your resource representation you really promote them to your client.

-2. Link headers do not work well for embedded/nested resources.
+2. Link headers do not work well for embedded resources.
 Moving all links of the example below into a single HTTP header is not pragmatic.

         GET /orders/43983
         {